whosonfirst/go-mapzen-whosonfirst-s3/README.md

 Go package for working with Who's On First data and S3 buckets

+## Important

+* This package has been superseded by [whosonfirst/go-whosonfirst-blob](https://github.com/whosonfirst/go-whosonfirst-blob) and is no longer maintained.
+* There is only local -> remote (S3) synchronization at the moment.
+See above.
+* There is no retry (for failed uploads) code yet.

 ## Install

 You will need to have both `Go` (specifically version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: